 What I love about Nature Study

 One of the aspects I love most about Nature Study is that it engages all five senses.
 We can listen to a chickadee singing or a squirrel scolding.
 The brilliant colors of wildflowers against the azure sky dazzle our eyes.
 The lilacs, roses, and honeysuckle change the aroma in the air as they each come into full bloom at their appointed times.
 We can sample a taste of some wild berries or herbs or wildflowers.
-At every turn, there is some new creature or plant to observe.
+I get excited along with the kids when they find a four-leaf clover or rare caterpillar.
+At every turn, there are so many new creatures or plants or different things to observe.
 Everything outside is alive and it is very exciting for children and adults alike.

 Key Focus: SIMPLE

-The focus of this post is on one word: SIMPLE.
+The goal of our nature notebook comes down to one word: SIMPLE.
 In our large family of twelve with seven kids who are school age, nature notebooks have to be kept very basic or they won’t get done at all.
 As much as I love Nature Study, I am not able to spend as much time focusing on it as I would like at this current stage in our homeschool.
 I would rather the kids at least consistently keep a simple notebook rather than miss out on it altogether.

 Tools

 Having a few tools handy will help keep the inspiration strong.
-Well-sharpened pencils, fresh watercolors and brushes, and field guides will attract the child’s interest.
+Well-sharpened pencils, fresh watercolors and brushes, thicker paper, and field guides will attract a child’s interest, especially younger children.
 Who wants to sketch with broken and worn down crayons?
-Investing in some quality mediums will incline them to be creative with their notebooks.
+Investing in some quality mediums is a great way to incline them to be creative with their nature journal pages.

 Sketch book